The Right Way to Praise and Compliment Your Teen

 Silence Is Golden

-Sometimes the most effective strategy is to withhold compliments.
+Sometimes the most effective strategy for how to praise your kids is to withhold compliments all together.
 "Kids know when they've made a generous or mature choice," says Wendy Mogel, Ph.D., a clinical psychologist and the author of The Blessing of a B Minus.
 "And the intrinsic gratification they get is its own private reward."
 Mogel's advice really struck a chord with me.
 I realized I won't be there to pat Peter on the back when he's in college and volunteers to be the designated driver.
 And I don't want him to text me expecting kudos for finally figuring out how to use the coffeemaker.
 Maybe, deep down, that's why I didn't praise him for not pummeling Henrik and Luisa that day.
 "It was a smart move," says Mogel.
 "By trusting kids to know when they've behaved well, we establish a cycle where they're not dependent on others to feel accomplishments."